heptarch/heptarch.github.io/projects.md

 is or has been, with indifferent results, and the experiment abandoned.
-But I wonder if it's simply unpopular to sink large capital outlays into unpredictable stuff like lasers that benefits everyone, including your competitors.
+But I wonder if it's simply unpopular to sink large capital outlays into unpredictable outcomes like lasers that benefit everyone, including your competitors.
 I guess you pays your money and you takes your choice.